How to Build an Anglo-Saxon ship

 Taking a new look at plank runs was needed, because it had been shown by Paul Handley some years previously, (see Investigation 6 notes on Fig 185 Provisional plan and Fig 325 Plank & Rivet plan (images at page 434(2)), that the diagrams which apparently had planks runs marked on them in Volume 1, were not calculated plank runs, but merely ‘illustrative’ planks added to project the concept of what the boat might have looked like.
 The illustrations were not REAL plank runs.
 Paul Handley was NOT involved in calculating plank runs, he had simply made it known that the illustrations could not be used for them.

-John Cannon’s challenge was to make all the information work in a one-fifth scale model.
+John Cannon’s (see left) challenge was to make all the information work in a one-fifth scale model.
 It is interesting to see that this proved to be difficult, showing how important the model-making process can be.
 He had to return to earlier research including the now familiar Table 19 (see Investigation 10), but also to some of the photographs in Volume 1 which showed precisely how the planks were arranged when uncovered in 1939.
 He then made a 1:20 scale model to try to resolve the problems in all the information.
 The really good news is that he came to a very important conclusion regarding plank widths which solved a most-important, long-standing question as outlined in Investigation 8 in a section headed A challenge.
 John recorded his findings in a short report and the following may be convenient in understanding these extracts:

 The hood end is that part of the plank that joins to the stem or stern.